Adam Davidson Pipes1 Total

 A year down the road, having graduating with an Industrial Design degree from Purdue University, he and John attended the 2004 Chicago pipe show.
 In October of 2005 John mentioned that Todd Johnson was looking for someone to help him with the Medici line of pipes in South Carolina, so Adam sent a portfolio to Todd and interviewed with Sykes at Smokingpipes.
 Packing all that he owned into a pickup truck purchased for $1.00 (and worth every penny), Adam moved from his little hometown of Monticello, Indiana (population 5,000) to Myrtle Beach, South Carolina to refurbish estate pipes for Smokingpipes and learn more about making pipes from Todd.

-Adam now makes about 75 pipes a year in smooth and sandblasted finishes from selected blocks.
-The stems are all hand-cut from German ebonite rod with turned and polished tenons, though he does occasionally use vintage Bakelite.
-His shape inspirations come from early English styles, retro Danish, plus modern combinations with innovative designs and textures (such as sandblasted bamboo in 2008).
+Adam now serves as head of the Smokingpipes estate department - and creates about 75 of the finest handmade artisanal pipes around each year, in smooth and sandblasted finishes from selected blocks.
+Adam's stems are, as a standard, hand-cut from German ebonite rod with turned, chamfered, and polished tenons, though he does occasionally use vintage Bakelite as well.
+His shape inspirations come from early English styles, retro Danish, plus modern combinations with innovative designs and textures.
 Bamboo is one of his favorite materials to work with, and accents may feature silver (including the difficult to reproduce, early 20th century style of tapered military mount), boxwood, bocote, black palm, and horn.